mapbox/mapbox-gl-draw/docs/API.md

 - `boxSelect`, boolean (default `true`): Whether or not to enable box selection of features with `shift`+`click`+drag.
 If `false`, `shift`+`click`+drag zooms into an area.
 - `clickBuffer`, number (default: `2`): Number of pixels around any feature or vertex (in every direction) that will respond to a click.
 - `touchBuffer`, number (default: `25`): Number of pixels around any feature of vertex (in every directoin) that will respond to a touch.
 - `controls`, Object: Hide or show individual controls.
 Each property's name is a control, and value is a boolean indicating whether the control is on or off.
 Available control names are `point`, `line_string`, `polygon`, `trash`, `combine_features` and `uncombine_features`.
 By default, all controls are on.
 To change that default, use `displayControlsDefault`.
+Also you can add you custom controls, see the [Custom controls](#custom-controls)
 - `displayControlsDefault`, boolean (default: `true`): The default value for `controls`.
 For example, if you would like all controls to be *off* by default, and specify a whitelist with `controls`, use `displayControlsDefault: false`.
 - `styles`, Array\<Object\>: An array of map style objects.
 By default, Draw provides a map style for you.
 To learn about overriding styles, see the [Styling Draw](#styling-draw) section below.
 - `modes`, Object: over ride the default modes with your own. `MapboxDraw.modes` can be used to see the default values.
 More information on custom modes [can be found here](https://github.com/mapbox/mapbox-gl-draw/blob/master/docs/MODES.md).